We're Finally Getting Names For The COVID Variants — Here's Why

 Advertisement

 But Trump wasn't the first American to blame a disease on a country or community.
-As University of California-Riverside political science professor Kim Yi Dionne told TIME, America has a history of politicizing disease and using it as an excuse for racism, xenophobia, and anti-immigration legislation.
+As University of California-Riverside political science professor Kim Yi Dionne told TIME, we have a history of politicising disease and using it as an excuse for racism, xenophobia, and anti-immigration legislation.

 "Chinese immigrants to California were treated as medical scapegoats for years, and their exclusion based on disease threat was actually codified in the 1882 Exclusion Act," said Dionne.
 As TIME reported, the Exclusion Act was the first federal law to distinguish "illegal" immigrants, and it was a result of stereotypes that Chinese immigrants were more likely to carry diseases that were actually just as common in other Asian and European countries — like cholera, which was sometimes even called "Asiatic cholera."